 Fresh Fig Bread

-This FRESH FIG BREAD is a simple, quick bread for summer-time eating.
-The figs bake into a soft and delicious buttery loaf with the sweet taste of vanilla.
-No figs?
-No Problem!
-You can substitute fresh strawberries at any time of year with this easy recipe.
+This FRESH FIG BREAD is a simple, quick bread for summertime eating.
+The figs bake into a soft and delicious, buttery loaf with a sweet vanilla taste.

 A sliced loaf of fresh fig bread laying next to fresh figs.